tetratelabs/zta-demo-2022/DEMO.md

 Access Denied
 ```

-We can check that the sidecar proxy in the application pod is rejecting hte traffic via the WASM plugin we jsut deployed:
+We can check that the sidecar proxy in the application pod is rejecting hte traffic via the WASM plugin we just deployed:

 ```bash
 $ kubectl -n zta-demo logs -l app=vulnerable -c istio-proxy | grep wasm